The Pre-Alpine Express is a scenic train route connecting Lucerne and St. Gallen in Switzerland.

 This local S train was more a tram or bus, as it stopped at every little local station.
 For the first hour I dozed off a bit, but the second hour was more scenic with amazing views of the Lake and the river, leading up to the Rhine falls

-We arrived at the Rhine falls at 5pm and had just enough time to visit both sides.
-We ended at the castle and walked down to the viewing platform where the waterfalls almost flows over your shoes!
+We arrived at the Rhine falls at 5 pm and had just enough time to visit both sides.
+We ended at the castle and walked down to the viewing platform where the waterfalls almost flow over your shoes!

 Practical tips for Switzerland’s Pre-Alpine Express Train

-Take snacks and drinks on the Pre-Alpine Express.
+- Take snacks and drinks on the Pre-Alpine Express.
 This train ride takes almost 2 hours and you might want to snack or have something to drink.
 There is a buffet carriage but I didn’t visit it.
 I understood it offers snacks and drinks via vending machines so you might just bring your own.

-With CHF 49 for a one way ticket, and no mandatory reservation costs, this is one of Switzerland’s most affordable world class scenic train rides.
+- With CHF 49 for a one-way ticket and no mandatory reservation costs, this is one of Switzerland’s most affordable world-class scenic train rides.
 However, look into the options to obtain a travel pass, like the Interrail, Eurail, Swiss half fare card or Swiss pass.
 They can save you a ton of money on the Pre-Alpine Express.

-Pre-Alpine Express, Switzerland’s lesser known scenic train ride
+Pre-Alpine Express, Switzerland’s lesser-known scenic train ride

 The Pre-Alpine Express is not as popular but still offers an excellent scenic train ride through Switzerland.
-I definitely recommend to board the Pre-Alpine Express and explore Luzern and St. Gallen.
+I definitely recommend boarding the Pre-Alpine Express and explore Lucerne and St. Gallen.

-Have you been to Luzern or St. Gallen?
+Have you been to Lucerne or St. Gallen?
 Did you ride the Pre-Alpine Express train in Switzerland?
 What did you think?
 Please leave a comment in the comment section below, I’d love to hear from other train enthusiasts.

-All images are made by either myself or my boyfriend, unless stated otherwise.
+All images are made by either myself or my boyfriend unless stated otherwise.